- Published Date: 27 May 2020

-Falls, crashes, fights, or any other type of facial trauma can have a severe negative effect on the development of your jaw and teeth, resulting in crooked and misaligned teeth.
+Falls, crashes, fights, or any other type of facial trauma can severely affect the development of your jaw and teeth, resulting in crooked and misaligned teeth.
 It is especially prevalent when losing a tooth following an accident, as the surrounding teeth will begin to shift into space as a way of healing.
 However, while this should be beneficial, it can cause crooked teeth, so it’s vital to see an orthodontist as soon as possible after losing a tooth or teeth.

 You and your parents need to ensure you care for your baby teeth long enough so that your adult teeth can form and push the baby teeth out.
-If your baby teeth fall out too early, there’s a risk that the permanent teeth will be crooked, as they are not fully developed yet.
-Experiencing trauma or suffering from tooth decay caused by improper care are two reasons that you might lose your baby teeth before you are ready.
+If your baby’s teeth fall out too early, there’s a risk that the permanent teeth will be crooked, as they are not fully developed yet.
+Experiencing trauma or tooth decay caused by improper care are two reasons you might lose your baby teeth before you are ready.

 Why should you try to fix crooked teeth?